akshat-kumar10/chat-with-your-data/README.md

 This will launch a local web server.
 Open the URL provided in your terminal (usually http://127.0.0.1:7860) in your web browser to access the chatbot interface. 🌐

-On the web page, click the "Upload a CSV File" button to upload your data. 📁
+On the web page, click the "Upload a CSV File" button to upload your data. 📁 There is already a sample CSV file provided in the repository.

 In the text box below, enter your question about the CSV data. 💬